API Reference

 |---|---|---|---|

-attributes | CustomerAttributes | Yes | User attributes - must include external_id |
+attributes | CustomerAttributes | Yes | User attributes - must include at least one identifier (external_id, email, phone, or alias) |

 Returns: Promise<void>